 Scotland is the Energy capital of Europe.
-Accounting for over 60% of all crude oil production in the EU in 2011, boasting 25% of all of Europe’s offshore wind resources, and the worlds most developed tidal energy site in the Pentland Firth – its little surprise that the innovation, technology and expertise needed to harness the wind and the waves, and extract oil, are based in Scotland.
+With considerable oil and natural gas reserves, huge onshore and offshore renewable energy potential, and the worlds most developed tidal energy site in the Pentland Firth - its little surprise that the innovation, technology and expertise needed to harness the wind and the waves, and extract oil, are based in Scotland.

 When the North Sea oilfield the 'Forties' came online in 1975, Scotland transformed into a global hub for oil and gas exploration, a country where new technology is developed and new techniques for drilling, recovery and safe sealing are implemented.
 Scottish geologists and engineers have risen to a new global prominence as the challenges overcome in the harsh North Sea are exported across the globe.